Today in Hip-Hop: Troy Ave Shooting Occurs at New York City’s Irving Plaza

 Banga's family has since blamed Troy for the death of their loved one and Troy is in the process of suing Live Nation for lack of security that night, all while he fights for his own freedom in an attempted murder case.

-To commemorate the first anniversary of this tragic event, Troy released a music video for his song "I Ain't Mad At Cha" yesterday.
+To commemorate the first anniversary of this tragic event, Troy released a music video for his song "I Ain't Mad At Cha" almost exactly a year later.